News

 The use of these links and applications is subject to the privacy policies of the visited websites.
 It is up to you to become familiar with these policies.

-Statistics on visits to the websites of the Federal Planning Bureau (audience analysis) are produced by a third-party web analytics named Google Analytics.
+Statistics on visits to the websites of the Federal Planning Bureau (audience analysis) are produced by a third-party web analytics named Matomo.

 The visitors register book contains the information required by the GDPR.